Weekly Operational Meetings

 mentions-in-happysignals

 Automatic tagging of mentions: HappySignals automatically tags names from comments, so you can filter scores 9 & 10 and click the Mentions filter.
-Then you can read with the team all the positive mentions in the meeting.
+Then you can read all the positive mentions in the meeting with the team.

 hotspots-to-show-where-experience-is-bad

-The areas highlighted in dark red have both high response volume (many affected end-users) and a large negative difference in Happiness / Lost Time compared to Baseline, Previous period, or Target – depending on what you've selected.
+The areas highlighted in dark red have high response volume (many affected end-users) and a large negative difference in Happiness / Lost Time compared to Baseline, Previous period, or Target – depending on your selection.